 There are two things you should keep in mind when it comes to turmeric.
-The first is that it has a strong flavour and if you use too much of it your food or drink might end up tasting bitter.
+The first is that it has a strong flavour and if you use too much of it in your food or drink might end up tasting bitter.
 I tend to use it with mango because that fruit goes well with its taste due to being very sweet.
 You can use both fresh or ground turmeric.
 The second thing is important when you use fresh turmeric.
 Be careful when peeling or cutting it since it stains - a lot.
-If you own a bright cutting board that is dear to you then keep that little root as far away from it as you possibly can.
-I learned that he hard way.
+If you own a bright cutting board that is dear to you, then keep that little root as far away from it as you possibly can.
+I learned that the hard way.

-- 1 mango, peeled and diced
+- 1 mango peeled and diced

-- ¼ tsp cardamom, ground or seeds
+- ¼ teaspoon cardamom ground or seeds

-- 1 pinch of black pepper
+- 1 pinch black pepper

-- 250 ml (1 cup) unsweetened almond milk
+- 250 ml unsweetened almond milk

 - Add all ingredients to a blender and process until very smooth.
-If you use fresh turmeric and cardamom seeds let your blender run a little bit longer.
+If you use fresh turmeric and cardamom seeds, let your blender run a little bit longer.